The company photo gallery

 Sticking with animals, how about this?

 Many people love to watch birds, and I have to say this is something I have always enjoyed too.
 Ornithology helped me a great deal at school.
 I just couldn’t get motivated at school, my parents were always worried.
 One day I discovered a local club (Young Ornithologist Club) and after a very short time, I was enjoying reading and studying ornithology.
 This new enthusiasm rebounded into my school work and I was suddenly much happier there, and my school work improved too.
 My parents were relieved, and continued to support this hobby.
 I used to go on special birdwatching holidays too.
+When I got to Roberts age my interest drifted…..
 Anyway, enough of that.
 Why not have a beautiful white Dove to release at the funeral.
 I met the photographer for the shoot, and rather amusingly most of the Doves “got away” without a shot on the camera.
 Plenty of the chap Richard, standing there empty handed and with a few tail feathers just visible in the corner of the shot.
-But he did get these two, for which he was forgiven, and I suppose I will have to pay him for that!
+But he did get this shot, for which he was forgiven, and I suppose I will have to pay him for that!

 Being different means different things to different people.